Norfolk Beach and Broads Camp (36138)

 Water: even in winter one can loose a litre or more of fluid by perspiration.
 If you fail to make this up you'll get dehydrated which can lead to headaches and other problems.
 A hydration bladder is easier to use than bottled water, but higher maintenance.

 Food: a packed lunch will be required unless otherwise stated.
 In addition carry energy bars or similar to counter 'sugar lows'.

 Medicines: If you have allergies, are diabetic, or have minor ailments don't forget these!

 You will need to supply all your own food and drink on this weekend as per a traditional camping event.

 Please bring everything that you need.
-The nearest shop can be found in Stalham about 10 minutes drive from the campsite.
+The nearest shop can be found in Stalham about five miles from the campsite.

 Friday night: Please bring your own - we'll be eating at the campsite.

 Saturday breakfast: Please bring your own.